RayanSheikh01/RayanSheikh01/README.md

 <br /><br />

-I'm Rayan Sheikh.
-A Computer Science student at University of Westminster in the UK.
-I am a passionate developer, keen on machine learning, data science and software development.
-I believe developing software is an art, taking years to master.
-I'm obsessed with the process of software development.
-From thinking of the idea, progressing it, and then developing the solution to a level that is the best for the end user and for future developers is something that I love to do!
-I am also a strong believer of lifelong learning!
+I'm Rayan Sheikh, a Computer Science student at the University of Westminster in the UK.
+I am a passionate developer with a strong interest in machine learning, data science and software development.
+I see software development as an art that takes years to master and I am deeply fascinated by the entire process - from conceptualising an idea, refining it and developing a solution to a level that delivers the best experience for users and is maintainable for future developers.
+I am also a strong advocate of lifelong learning and continually seek opportunities to grow my skills.

 ### Stats